ThatGuyCalledGuy/Work-Experience-Project/README.md

  Current Bug List:

 1.)
 Index Page: The Ultimate Duck Hunting trending games does not go to exampleentry.html - this is because exampleentry.html isn't an example entry

+To do list:

+1) Think up things to do